PisterLab/micromissiles-unity/docs/Simulator_Overview.md

 This simulator is designed to allow us to explore strategies and tactics for swarm-on-swarm combat, particularly in the area of missile and UAV defense, and with a bias toward small smart munitions.
 Our aspirational goal is to develop a science of swarm-on-swarm combat.
-In phase 1 of the project we have implemented simple aerodynamic models that provide rough estimates of the capabilities of different weapons.
+In phase 1 of the project we have implemented a simple aerodynamic model that provides rough estimates of the capabilities of different weapons.
 Proportional navigation and augmented proportional navigation guide interceptors to threats.
 Threats have the ability to evade.
 Threats and interceptors have perfect position knowledge at a configurable sensor update rate.